hamzanagra-dev/todo_task_app/README.md

-# 📝 CLI To-Do App  Author by HAMZA ARSHAD NAGRA USING GEMINI CLI ON GOOGLE CLOUD-SHELL ENVIRO.
+# 📝 PYTHON CLI To-Do App  Author by HAMZA ARSHAD NAGRA USING GEMINI CLI ON GOOGLE CLOUD-SHELL ENVIRO.

 A clean, fast, and beginner-friendly **Command Line To‑Do application** built with **Python** and **SQLite**.
 Manage your daily tasks directly from the terminal with a colorful, intuitive interface and persistent storage.